 3.7 Study group chairmen should participate in WTSA to represent the study groups.

+3.8 SG chairman, vice-chairmen, rapporteurs and editors should be neutral in performing their duties.

 SECTION 4

 Telecommunication Standardization Advisory Group

 4.1 In accordance with Article 14A of the Convention, the Telecommunication Standardization Advisory Group (TSAG) shall be open to representatives of administrations of Member States and representatives of ITU-T Sector Members and to chairmen of the study groups and other groups or their designated representatives.
 The Director of TSB or the Director's designated representatives shall participate in TSAG.
 The chairmen of the study groups and other groups, according to the case, or their designated representatives (e.g. vice-chairmen) shall also participate in TSAG.